issaiass/Build-Your-Own-Custom-Chatbot/README.md

 - **Gradio Notebook Development.html**: same as the notebook but for clean loading
 - **NYC Food Scrap Dropoff Chatbot.html**: same as the notebook but for clean loading
 - **README.md**: This file, explanation of the project.
+- **requirements.txt**: file for all the version used in this document.

 </details>